-The first piece of keepsake jewellery I ever made was with the placenta from my son Bastian.
-I added a little epoxy resin from a Pebeo kit (like this one) to a small flat heart shape in a silicone letter mould I’d bought at the Poundshop (Dollar Store).
+Making Umbilical Cord Jewellery and Placenta Keepsakes.
+The first piece of keepsake jewellery I ever made was with the placenta from my daughter Hannah.
+I added a little epoxy resin from a Pebeo kit to a small flat heart shape in a silicone letter mould I’d bought at the Poundshop (Dollar Store).

 I took the finished heart and stuck it on some wide clear packing tape and placed a bronze open bezel around it.
 I covered it in resin and waited several days for it to dry.
 It’s still perfect and I like to wear it on a simple waxed cotton cord choker, sometimes with a charm bead either side.
 I took it on live national TV in April 2017…